 Postal-based solutions into Russia, such as Registered Mail or Express Mail Services (EMS), are surprisingly simple commercial entry solutions.
 Both Registered Mail and EMS options are available into Russia, providing delivery times of between seven and nine days end-to-end.

 3. Don’t Forget Other Regions

 Russia is the largest country in the world, and it’s a very long way from Moscow to Vladivostock.
-But that doesn’t mean there aren’t worthwhile markets to be targeted further afield.
-Russia’s provincial markets make up between 25% and 30% of the total eCommerce market, and the regional fashion market alone has been valued at several billion dollars.
+But that doesn’t mean there aren’t worthwhile markets to target further afield.
+Russia’s provincial markets make up between 25% and 30% of the total eCommerce market.
+And the regional fashion market alone has been valued at several billion dollars.

 There are multiple cities with populations of over half a million people outside cosmopolitan western Russia.
-If you prepare the infrastructure needed to reach those regions, you’ll benefit from a much wider customer base, particularly as eCommerce growth reaches areas with restricted access to high-end brick-and-mortar stores.
+If you prepare the infrastructure to reach those regions, you’ll benefit from a much wider customer base.
+This is especially true as eCommerce growth reaches areas with restricted access to high-end, brick-and-mortar stores.

 4. Prepare for Mobile

 MCommerce is just starting in Russia, although usage rates grew by 45% in 2017 (source: We Are Social).
 Mobile internet usage in the country is high (80% in 2016 – source: eMarketer), but mCommerce accounts for only 22% of the eCommerce market.

 However, Russia is next-in-line to join the rest of the developed world in shifting toward mCommerce.
 You should make sure your sites are optimized for mobile and tablet browsing as a key part of your strategy.